 It’s fast to deploy – Gatsby avoids re-executing redundant parts of the build so that sites build and deploy, on average, 2.5x faster than other static frameworks.
 For even faster builds and deployments, there’s Gatsby Cloud, custom-built cloud infrastructure for taking your Gatsby site to its fullest potential.

-Gatsby also helps us realise the benefits of the Jamstack approach:
+Using Gatsby during development also helps us realise the benefits of the Jamstack approach:

 Performance – Gatsby automates code splitting, image optimisation, inlining critical styles, lazy-loading, prefetching resources, and more to ensure your site is fully optimised.